chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 * Ephemeral Secret (ES): A secret which is derived from both the client and server ephemeral key shares.

-Depending on the mode in which CCNx-KE is used, these secrets can be established in a variety of ways.
+Depending on the mode in which CCNxKE is used, these secrets can be established in a variety of ways.
 Key derivation details are outlined in Section {{derive}}.

 All secrets are derived with the appropriate amount of randomness {{RFC4086}}.
 An overview of the messages sent in each of the three rounds to establish and use these secrets is shown in Figure {{ccnxke-high}} below.
-This diagram omits the optional session migration tokens and the quick restart cookie.
+This diagram omits some parts of each message for brevity.

 ~~~
     Consumer                                           Producer